-Fighting Intensively to Save Teenagers (FIST) is a community-based, six session group intervention that provides youth with the skills and knowledge they need to protect themselves from HIV and other STDs.
-The curriculum, founded on the Principles of Psychological Manipulation & Social Influences, uses fun, interactive activities such as games, role plays and discussions to convey prevention knowledge and the application of real life skills that enhances good choices.
-FIST targets youth, ages 16-17.
+Fighting Intensively to Save Teenagers (FIST) is a community-based, modifiable six session group intervention that provides youth with the skills and knowledge they need to protect themselves from HIV and other STD’s.
+The curriculum, founded on the Principles of Ozzy’s Journey, uses fun, interactive activities such as games, role plays and discussions to convey prevention knowledge and the application of real life skills that enhances good choices and stops the further progression of HIV and a HIV free generation.
+FIST targets youth ages 16-17.

 Implementation core elements:

-- Core Element 1: Delivering intervention one-on-one to parents/guardians and youth in well-located community-based setting (such as CBO, church, recreation center, or school) or their home at a time and place that is convenient for parent/guardian.
+- Core Element 1: Delivering intervention one-on-one to parents/guardians and youth in well-located community-based setting (such as CBO, church, recreation center, or school).

 - Core Element 2: Use of a facilitator whom the parents/guardians find credible.
 The facilitator should be skilled at building rapport with parent and youth at the beginning of the session.

 - Core Element 3: Ideally, FIST should be delivered after the teenager at appropriate age group or subsequent to completing the Focus on Youth curriculum.